LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    :retval ARK_MEM_NULL: if the SPRKStep memory is ``NULL``
    :retval ARK_ILL_INPUT: if an argument has an illegal value

-   **Notes:**
-      If both :c:func:`SPRKStepSetFixedStep()` and
-      :c:func:`SPRKStepSetStopTime()` are used, then the fixed step size will be used for all steps until the final step preceding the provided stop time (which may be shorter).
-To resume use of the previous fixed step size, another call to :c:func:`SPRKStepSetFixedStep()` must be made prior to calling :c:func:`SPRKStepEvolve()` to resume integration.

 .. c:function:: int SPRKStepSetMaxNumSteps(void* arkode_mem, long int mxsteps)